 DON’Ts of Writing Header Tags :

-Do not use your heading tags as hidden texts: Such practices lead to cloaking, a black hat SEO technique, on webpage.
-This can cause you to be penalized.
+- Do not use your heading tags as hidden texts: Such practices lead to cloaking, and this can cause you to be penalized.

 - Do not use heading tags for formatting purposes: Use them to organize the content on your page.
 For formatting, you can use CSS style sheets.

 - Do not use CMS solely to increase font-size : This is a very common mistake that can be easily avoided by installing plugins such as TinyMCE Advanced that enables features for WordPress and allows you to adjust font sizes without having to use paragraph headings dropdown feature.